-- Coordinates and facilitate all activities of Nigerian health professionals in Diaspora when in Nigeria.
+- Coordinates and facilitates all activities of Nigerian health professionals in Diaspora when in Nigeria.

-- Collaborates with other MDAs, all government and private health institutions on Diaspora matters.
+- Collaborates with other MDAs, and all government and private health institutions on Diaspora matters.

-- Develops programmes that would enable the Diaspora transfer technical skills and be involved in healthcare management including management of health facilities.
+- Develop programmes that would enable the Diaspora to transfer technical skills and be involved in healthcare management including management of health facilities.

 - Encourage investment in healthcare and medical research.

-- Promotes Nigeria as competitive healthcare destination by the Diaspora.
+- Promotes Nigeria as a competitive healthcare destination by the Diaspora.